alkalir/VirtualizationOfEmbeddedSystems/MCU/README.md

 same physical microcontroller, while preserving spatial and temporal isolation among them, without requiring code rewrites or platform changes [3, 6, 7].

+## The Mixed-Criticality Challenge

+In the federated architecture, each application runs on its own dedicated hardware, so the coexistence of different ASIL levels was never an issue — each MCU simply had its own criticality level and was certified independently.
+The problem arises precisely **when consolidating**: bringing together applications with different criticality levels onto the same hardware platform introduces the risk of interference between them, which is the defining challenge of **Mixed-Criticality Systems (MCS)** [8, 9].

+### Why Not Just Consolidate Apps of the Same Criticality Level?

+A natural objection is: why not avoid the problem by consolidating only applications with the same ASIL level onto the same MCU?
+The literature identifies two fundamental reasons why this approach is insufficient.

+**1. Resource waste.** High-criticality applications (e.g., ASIL-D) are certified using very pessimistic WCET estimates obtained via static analysis.
+As a result, the processor is significantly underutilized.
+Dedicating an ASIL-D MCU — expensive, with lockstep hardware — exclusively to high-criticality tasks means paying for hardware that runs at a fraction of its capacity.
+As Jiang et al. note: *"complete isolation leads to huge resource waste as the WCET estimations used in the certification of high-criticality tasks is very pessimistic"* [8].

+**2. Loss of consolidation benefits.** Grouping by criticality level still results in as many MCUs as there are ASIL levels, merely replacing one form of proliferation with another.
+The reduction in hardware count — and thus in cost, weight, and interconnection complexity — would be marginal at best.

+**3. Intrinsic interdependency across criticality levels.** Modern safety-critical functions are inherently mixed-criticality by nature.
+In an autonomous driving system, for instance, braking (ASIL-D) and infotainment (non-safety) components must communicate and coordinate.
+Physically separating them introduces latency and communication complexity that undermines system efficiency [9].

+The dilemma is therefore unavoidable: if resource sharing between high- and low-criticality tasks is allowed, then low-criticality tasks must be certified at the high-criticality level due to potential interference — which is prohibitively expensive.
+If sharing is forbidden, resource utilization collapses [8].
+The solution lies in **virtualization with strong spatial and temporal isolation**, which allows mixed-criticality applications to coexist on the same MCU while preventing any cross-criticality interference.

 ---

 ## References